Staff Spotlight | James Zaid Makdici

-James Parker is an employment counselor with CRIS’ Employment Program.
+James Zaid Makdici is an employment counselor with CRIS’ Employment Program.

 “At 17 years of age, I applied to become a student at the University of Minnesota.
 After being accepted, I left my home country of Palestine—and all that I knew until that point in my life—and moved to Minneapolis.
 I enjoyed my studies there but after two semesters, I realized I needed to work to support myself.
 After a year of working full-time at a hotel, I enrolled in the Minneapolis College of Art and Design where I completed an undergraduate degree in Media Art and Film Studies.
 I continued my studies in graduate school, earning a master’s degree in social studies from Hamline University in St. Paul, Minnesota.
 I went on to become a Ph.D. candidate in Middle Eastern studies at the University of Michigan, where I also taught classes such as Arabic Literature and Middle Eastern studies.